 Hong Kong, Singapore & Saigon

-Circular Postal Cancellations
+Postal Cancellations on

-on Spanish-Philippine Stamps
+Spanish-Philippine Stamps

 Prior to 1877, Spanish-Philippine stamps were not accepted for payment of mail to foreign countries other than to Spain and her colonies.
 During this period, most covers from the Philippines to countries outside the Spanish empire bore the stamps of British Asian colonies (Hong Kong, India and Straits Settlement).
 In all cases, the stamps were cancelled in either Hong Kong or Singapore.